kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 //...
 ```

-In order to keep the cache lean, we should aways delete previous groups.
-Let’s take an advantage of the `activate` event and clear the old stuff:
+In order to keep the cache lean, we should aways delete groups from previous lifecycles of the worker.
+Let’s take an advantage of the `activate` event and clean up the old stuff:

 ```javascript
 const clearOldCaches = () => {